swiss-ai/ml4science-apertus-rag-evaluation/evaluation/EVALUATION_BEST_PRACTICES.md

 - Returns: Score (0.0-1.0), Correct (bool), Reasoning (str)

 **When to use**:
--  Handles semantic equivalence
+- ✅ Handles semantic equivalence (answers with different phrasing but same meaning)
--  Can evaluate complex, multi-part answers
+- ✅ Can evaluate complex, multi-part answers
--  Provides reasoning for decisions
+- ✅ Provides reasoning for decisions
+- ✅ Works with any answer format (not limited to exact strings or multiple choice)
--  Slower and more expensive
+- ⚠️ Slower and more expensive than simple string matching
--  May have bias from judge model
+- ⚠️ May have bias from judge model (use a strong, unbiased judge model)

 **Example**:
 ```